STAT545-UBC/STAT545-UBC-original-website/git07_git-github-rstudio.md

   * *File > New Project > Version Control > Git*.
 In the "repository URL" paste the URL of your new GitHub repository.
 It will be something like this `https://github.com/jennybc/myrepo.git`.
     - Do you NOT see an option to get the Project from Version Control?
 Go [here](git03_rstudio-meet-git.html) for tips on how to help RStudio find Git.

   * Take charge of -- or at least notice! -- the local directory for the Project.
+A common rookie mistake is to have no idea where you are saving files or what your working directory is.
+Pay attention.
+Be intentional.
+Personally, I would do this in `~/tmp`.
+  * I suggest you check "Open in new session", as that's what you'll usually do in real life.
-This will create a new sub-directory, which will be all of these things:
+  * Click "Create Project" to create a new sub-directory, which will be all of these things:
     - a directory on your computer
     - a Git repository, linked to a remote GitHub repository
     - an RStudio Project
-  * In the absence of other constraints, I suggest that all of your R projects have exactly this set-up.
+  * **In the absence of other constraints, I suggest that all of your R projects have exactly this set-up.**

 This should download the `README.md` file that we created on GitHub in the previous step.
 Look in RStudio's file browser pane for the `README.md` file.